python-hyper/h11/docs/source/api.rst

 .. _http_version-format:

-:attr:`http_version`: We always represent HTTP version numbers as byte-strings like b"1.1".
-Bytes-like objects and native strings will be automatically converted to byte strings.
+:attr:`http_version`: We always represent HTTP version numbers as byte-strings like b"1.1". :term:`Bytes-like object`\s and native strings will be automatically converted to byte strings.
 Note that the HTTP standard `specifically guarantees
 <https://tools.ietf.org/html/rfc7230#section-2.6>`_ that all HTTP
 version numbers will consist of exactly two digits separated by a dot, so comparisons like ``req.http_version < b"1.1"`` are safe and valid.

 When constructing an event, you generally shouldn't specify :attr:`http_version`, because it defaults to ``b"1.1"``, and if you